 Source: Medicare.gov – you can see the whole text on the Medicare site if you click here.

-What has become clear during my time researching all the articles on Medicare coverage, is that equipment that has a role in safety, and in preventing accidents, which I thought would get coverage, does not.
+What has become clear to me, during my time researching all the articles on Medicare coverage, is that equipment that has a role in safety, and in preventing accidents, which I thought would get coverage from Medicare, does not.

 And alas, bathroom safety equipment is a big loser in all of this.